30 November 2012

 More of that durn persistent "anecdotal evidence" about the left-wing radicalism that defines 21st academia in America:

 Butler University.
 Where white means bad, male means bad, heterosexual means bad, American means bad.
 And the University saw that it was good.

 This is almost parallel universe stuff but, actually, it's worse.
 It's hate-inspired.
 It's the very worst type of ugly prejudices academia ostensibly opposes.
-Frauds.
+Hypocrites.
 Of course we know, based on academics that *used to come here and deny this, that a professor's political views rarely influence teaching.
 Liars.